Help to Buy ISAs

 Max contribution? £4,000/year £2,400/year (£3,400 in year one) Lump sums?
 Yes No, need to save monthly Max bonus? £33,000 (assumes max contribution every year from age 18-49) £3,000 (assumes max contribution over four years and eight months) When's the bonus paid?
 Monthly On completion when you buy a home Investment option too?
 Yes, via stocks & shares LISAs No. Cash savings only Max property price? £450,000 £250,000 (£450,000 in London) How quickly can you use it?
 After the LISA's been open 12mths Once you've £1,600+ saved (can be done in min 3mths) Who can open it?
 Anyone aged 18 to 39 No one - they're closed to new applicants What can it be used for?
 The home deposit and mortgage deposit Just the mortgage deposit Can I withdraw money if not buying a home?
 Yes, at age 60+; if earlier you don't get the bonus and will pay a penalty Yes, at any time, you just don't get the bonus

-How do I transfer my Help to Buy ISA into a LISA?
+How to transfer your Help to Buy ISA savings into a Lifetime ISA